rhernaus/victron-alfen-charger/README.md

 ## Notes

-- The script assumes 3-phase configuration; adjust if needed.
+- The script assumes 3-phase configuration; adjust registers/defaults in alfen_driver_config.json if needed.
-- For production, add error handling, logging, and configuration options.
+- Configuration is highly customizable via alfen_driver_config.json, including polling intervals, retries, tolerances, and more.
+- Recent refactoring improved maintainability with dataclasses for config, modular functions, and centralized utilities.
 - Ensure the Alfen charger is set up with Active Load Balancing and Modbus TCP enabled.

 ## License